slauger/ansible-netscaler/README.md

 ## TODOs

-- docs
+- Documentation for everything
-- Gateway configs
-- Sharefile configs
-- Exchange configs
+- Exchange 2016 configuration (CS/AAA/Kerberos/NTLM)
-- remove JSON files
-- improve error handling in module
-- integrate servers in common -> DNS bootstrap?
+- Loadbalancing for DNS servers (bootstrapping problem in common)
-- how to deploy certs?
-NITRO vs SCP
+- Deploying certificates and license files trough NITRO, not trough SSH
-- caching and connection multiplexing for sharefile disabled
+- Be sure that caching and connection multiplexing is disabled for ShareFile
-- ssl
-  - ssldhfile
+- SSL stuff
-  - sslcrlfile
+  - integrate sslcrlfile
-  - ocsp
+  - integrate ocsp
+- SSH Keys
   - systemsshkey
+- Management
-- systemuser - second admin
+  - systemuser (secondary admin)
-- systemfile
+- Integrate systemfile
-- systembackup
+- Integrate systembackup
-- facts (the easy way)
+- Facts (the easy way)
-- add nsroot/nsroot as default in defaults.yml in every roles
-- option to set url, username and password by $ENV
+- Option to set url, username and password by a ENV (run with Jenkins)

 ### How to implement customizations?